Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

      - Use to set the minimum intersection rate between the image and the area of interest.
    * - Cloud cover
      - Use to set the minimum percentage of image cloudiness.
+   * - Off-Nadir
+     - Use the two-boundary slider to show only images within the selected off-nadir angle range (0–30°).
+Images outside the range are hidden from the results.
    * - Providers
      - Here you can select which providers will be searched.
    * - "Search only..."